-Facility's Approved Rate 83% = Blended Rate.
-For example: \$1500 .83 = \$1245
+Facility's Approved Rate \ 83% = Blended Rate.
+For example: \$1500 \ .83 = \$1245

-- 1. When Facilities Qualify for Blended Rate - ii.
-Facility provides care during at least one of the following schools closures days: Inclement Weather days, Teacher Workdays, and Holidays. - iii.
-Facility provides full-time care during the Summer/Track-out.

-- iv.
-Facility provides the appropriate services. - For pre-school age children who attend a school-day program such as Head Start, NC Pre-K, or public-school service such as Title 1 or a special education classroom: provides infant, 1-year old, 2-year old, 3-year old, 4-year old or 5 year-old services. - For school age children provides Before, After, or Before and After School services.
+- 1. When Facilities Qualify for Blended Rate - i.
+Facility provides care during at least one of the following school closure days: Inclement Weather days, Teacher Workdays, and Holidays. - ii.
+Facility provides full-time care during the Summer/Track-out. - iii.
+Facility provides the following qualifying services, - a) For pre-school age children who attend a school-day program such as Head Start, NC Pre-K, or public-school service such as Title 1 or a special education classroom: provides infant, 1 year-old, 2 year-old, 3 year-old, 4 yearold or 5 year-old services. - b) For school age children, provides Before, After, or Before and After School services.

-A facility/provider needs to provide care for each of the three categories for Blended Rates to apply.
+A facility/provider needs to provide care for each of the three categories for blended rates to apply.
 An exception does apply; a second facility/provider can offer care on certain school closure days.
 One example is when one facility/provider cares for a child before school, during the summer, and on teacher workdays, while another facility/provider offers care during inclement weather days.

 - 2. Children Who Qualify for A Blended Rate - i.
 Child attends the facility/provider year-round. - ii.
-Child attends the facility for either Before, After, or Before and After School care during the school year. - iii.
-Child attends the facility/provider on school closure days (Inclement Weather days, Teacher Workdays, or Holidays), and - iv.
-Child attends full-time during Summer/Trackout.
+Child attends the facility for part-time care either before, after, or before and after school care during the school year. - Child attends the facility/provider on school closure days (Inclement Weather days, Teacher Workdays, or Holidays), and - iv.
+Child attends full-time during Summer/Track- out.

-Children who qualify for a Blended Rate can ONLY attend a facility/provider that is eligible to be paid a blended rate.
-The user will not be able to select a facility/provider for a child who qualifies for a Blended Rate if the facility/provider does not meet qualifications for a blended rate.
+Children who qualify for a blended rate can ONLY attend a facility/provider that is eligible to be paid a blended rate.
+The user will not be able to select a facility/provider for a child who qualifies for a blended rate if the facility/provider does not meet qualifications for a blended rate.

-- 3. Facilities/Provider's That Cannot Provide Care for Children Who Qualify for Blended Rate: - Does not provide care during any school closure days (Inclement Weather days, Teacher Workdays, or Holidays) - ii.
+- 3. Facilities/Provider's That Cannot Provide Care for Children Who Qualify for Blended Rate: - i.
+Does not provide care during any school closure days (Inclement Weather days, Teacher Workdays, or Holidays) - ii.
 Does not provide full-time care during the Summer/Track-out. - iii.
-Does not provide the appropriate services. - iv.
-For pre-school age children: does not provide infant, 1-year old, 2-year old, 3-year old, 4-year old or 5 year-old services. - v.
-For school-age children: does not provide Before, After, or Before and After School services. - 4.
-Children Who DO NOT Qualify for A Blended Rate - i.
+Does not provide the qualifying services. - iv.
+For pre-school age children: does not provide infant, 1 yearold, 2year-old, 3 year-old, 4 year-old or 5 year-old services. - v.
+For school-age children: does not provide before, after, or before and after school services.

+- 4. Children Who DO NOT Qualify for A Blended Rate - i.
 Do not attend the same facility/provider throughout the year. - ii.
 Do not need care before and/or after school. - iii.
 Do not need care on any school closure days (Inclement Weather days, Teacher Workdays, or Holidays). - iv.
 Do not need full-time care during Summer/Track-out. - v.
 Child needs school age care (2nd or 3rd shift). - 5.
-Program Operating Only in The Summer approved for the child and will not receive a blended rate payment.
+Program Operating Only in The Summer

-For facilities/providers that only operate in the summer receive payment based on the level of care
+For facilities/providers that only operate in the summer receive payment based on the level of care approved for the child and will not receive a blended rate payment.